Sarah627/Java_miniatures/README.md

 ![if condition](./images/if%20condition.png)

-a boolean expression is expression will yeild true or false, e.g. is 4 + 5 = 9? if their sum equal to nine so the answer is yes otherwise no. so, an expression will be given to be evaluated.
+A `boolean` expression is expression will yeild `true` or `false`, e.g. is 4 + 5 = 9? if their sum equal to nine so the answer is yes otherwise no. so, an expression will be given to be evaluated.

-now, the question is how to build a conditional:
+now, the question is **' How to build a conditional '** :

 before anything let's learn about the second category you hear in this guide, **relational operators**:
 `==`